You will have heard countless times: “Time for a coffee“, “a coffee on the fly” or “we must have an espresso coffee together once of these!”.

 From this moment on, an important growth in patents began, with the 1940s and 1950s being the years in which the large companies began to produce models that were increasingly accessible to the general public.

 Up to the present day, when it is no longer even necessary to go to a bar to enjoy a professionally made espresso coffee.
-There are models of domestic coffee machines, such as the Pontevecchio ones, that produce espressos and cappuccinos of an even higher level than those found in bars.
+There are models of coffee machines for home, such as the Pontevecchio ones, that produce espressos and cappuccinos of an even higher level than those found in bars.
 This is because in addition to the technically perfect method that the machine already provides, there is also the choice of ground coffee or preferred coffee beans.

 Having in your own home or in your bar/hotel a machine that is able to produce the drink that has become the emblem of the made in Italy, is not only a form of daily well-being, cut out in precious moments of pause, with the rituality you prefer, but in the case of Pontevecchio lever machines it is also a way to furnish your kitchen with style.